turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 });

 function formatIdeas(){
- // have a variable set to the return value of a function that formats idea formated for us
+ // have a variable set to the return value of a function that formats idea formatted for us
- // have a variable set to the return value of a function that returns a seperate delete button }
+ // have a variable set to the return value of a function that returns a separate delete button }

 ```